felixmark/fgc/README.md

 # Fancy Galaxy Code (FGC)
-Fancy Galaxy Code (FGC) is an open source standard for fast and reliable data representation.
+Fancy Galaxy Code (FGC) is an open source standard for fast and reliable data representation while maintaining a nice look and feel.
 FGC strifes to serve as a prettier QR-Code straight from the future.
 Contributions and integrations into projects are highly appreciated!